-The State of Alabama is applying for \$37,177,000 in EPA grant funding that will be used to provide low interest financial assistance from the DWSRF program.
-The BIL states "Provided further, that for the funds provided under this paragraph in this Act in fiscal year 2022 and fiscal year 2023, the State shall deposit in the State loan fund from State moneys an amount equal to at least 10 percent of the total amount of the grant to be made to the State, notwithstanding section 1452(e) of the Safe Drinking Water Act" Therefore, the State match for fiscal year 2023 of the BIL supplemental general appropriation is 10% of the capitalization grant.
-The State of Alabama will provide \$3,717,700 by utilizing funds appropriated by the State Legislature to fulfill the match requirement.
+The State of Alabama is applying for \$40,585,000 in EPA grant funding that will be used to provide low interest financial assistance from the DWSRF program.
+The BIL requires a match of 20% after fiscal years 2022 and 2023.
+Therefore, the State match for fiscal year 2024 of the BIL supplemental general appropriation is 20% of the capitalization grant.
+The State of Alabama will provide \$8,117,000 by utilizing funds appropriated by the State Legislature to fulfill the match requirement.

-Alabama's DWSRF is designed to be a perpetual source of low cost financial assistance for the construction of public water supply facilities needed to meet compliance standards and public health requirements.
+Alabama's DWSRF is designed to be a perpetual source of low-cost financial assistance for the construction of public water supply facilities needed to meet compliance standards and public health requirements.
 Once ultimate capitalization has been achieved, the program may utilize the direct loan repayments, undedicated interest from the bond debt service reserve funds and construction funds and assets of the Master State Revolving Account as the source funds to fund direct loans.

-ADEM has set its short- and long-term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan.
-The Office of Water has identified specific measure that address the strategic goals and objectives outlined by EPA in its strategic plan.
+ADEM has set its short- and long-term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan, specifically Goal #5, to ensure clean and safe water for all communities and Objective 5.1 to ensure safe drinking water and reliable water infrastructure.
+The Office of Water has identified specific measures that address the strategic goals and objectives outlined by EPA in its strategic plan.
 A basis for each goal in this program IUP has been identified.
-These references ensure that all of the specific commitments made by the State are properly correlated to the strategic goals and objectives of the Agency.
+These references ensure that all the specific commitments made by the State are properly correlated to the strategic goals and objectives of the Agency.